samfitgen/trgen/docs/Triathlete-Full_Distance_Triathlon-High_Volume.md

 **Description**:

-> Run 10min working up to Easy-Moderate, RPE 6 pace to warm up, then run
+> Run 10min working up to Easy-Moderate, RPE6 pace to warm up, then run
 > 6x4-minute Hard, RPE9 high-speed surges with 3 minutes of recovery after each
-> followed by 10min Easy, RPE 4 to cool down for about 60 minutes of running
+> followed by 10min Easy, RPE4 to cool down for about 60 minutes of running

 ### Thursday